jump-dev/DiffOpt.jl/docs/src/sensitivity-analysis-ridge.md

 # Sensitivity Analysis of Ridge Regression using DiffOpt.jl

-This notebook illustrates sensitivity analysis of data points in a [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression) problem.
+This example illustrates the sensitivity analysis of data points in a [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression) problem.
 The general form of the problem is given below:

 ```math
 \begin{split}